rice-apps/rice-apps-node-example/README.md

 2. '/team/:name' (GET) - response is a string that changes whether or not a team member is making the request
     * Params: name - first name of a team member

+2. '/pokemon/:name' (GET) - return the response of the pokemon API for that specific pokemon
+    * Params: name - name of a pokemon

 3. '/secret' (GET) -  response is a secret image ;)
     * Params: None